Most Frequently Asked Database Administrator Interview Questions and Answers

 Q1.
 What is SQLOS?

 This is the basic question asked in the SQL Server database administrator interview.
 You must answer this question like an experienced professional.

 SQLOS stands for SQL Server Operating System.
 It works like a mini operating system for SQL Server operations.
 It is the lowest layer of the SQL Server database engine, which performs critical internal tasks, like memory management, scheduling threads on the CPU to execute SQL Server transactions, deadlock detection, and IO completion activities.

 You should know the key differences between SQL Server and Oracle if you prepare SQL Server database administrator interview questions and answers.
 The comparison between them is given in the table.

 Take a look at the top Oracle DBA Interview Questions for better prep for your tech interview.

 Q3.
-Can we add a CPU to SQL Server?
+Can we add a CPU to the SQL Server?

 Yes, you can add CPU to SQL Server by adding new hardware.
 You can do this logically by hardware partitioning or virtually through a virtualization layer.
 You should be aware that from 2008 onwards, the SQL Server version supports CPU Hot Add.
-Below are the requirements to use CPU Hot Add:
+Below are the requirements for the use of CPU Hot Add:

 - 64-bit Windows Server 2008 Datacenter or Windows Server 2008 Enterprise Edition for Itanium-based system OS